kevinhughes27/quickbooks-sinatra-app/README.md

 end
 ```

-For an example including making a few api calls see this [repo](https://github.com/pickle27/quickbooks-sinatra-example)
+For an example including making a few api calls see the `/example`